kaizen-ai/kaizenflow/documentation/general/github_zenhub.md

 ## Filing an Issue

-- Use an informative description (typically an action “Do this and that”).
-  We don’t use a period at the end of the title.
+- Use an informative description (typically an action "Do this and that").
+We don't use a period at the end of the title.
 - Assign to the right RP for re-routing (or to GP / Paul if you are not sure)
 - Assign to one of the pipelines, ideally based on the urgency
   - P0: needs to be done soon
   - P1: nice to have
   - P2: well, we will do it sometime in 2022
   - If you are not sure, leave it unassigned but @tag GP / Paul to make sure we can take care of it
 - No need to agonize over labels for now.
 We are going to improve the GitHub label conventions soon.
 - Assign to an Epic
   - Please review the available Epics to find the most suitable
   - If you are unsure then you can leave it empty, but @tag GP / Paul to make sure we can re-route and improve the Epics

 ## Updating an Issue